piccolbo/ac34/race10.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

 With that available, we can now look at the frequency of different points of sail.
 A density plot in polar coordinates may look unfamiliar, but the meaning is pretty simple: the furthest a line is from the center, the longer a boat has spent traveling at that point of sail.
+The first plot is for boats going in a straight line.

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16.png)

 What we see is that indeed USA sails a bit more close hauled both upwind and downwind.
 But does it pay off in terms of RVMG?
 In the next plot, negative RVMG is just RVMG downwind.

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17.png)